hrsh7th/nvim-cmp/README.md

 }
 ```

-One more addition, the mapping mode can be specified by table key.
-It's useful to specify different function for each modes.
+The mapping mode can also be specified using a table.
+This is particularly useful to set different actions for each mode.

 ```lua
 mapping = {